piyushsud/Projects/README.md

 # Projects
 This engineering portfolio contains some of the engineering projects I have worked on.

+1. UIUC Senior Design Project - a house for mason bees with capacitive sensors to detect when bees enter and exit.
+We used phase sensitive detection to extract the bee data in a noisy environment.
+2. FM Radio Receiver - I built this as a learning project on a PCB.
+See my linkedin page for a video demo!
+3. Sample and Hold Test PCB - I built this for my research lab at USC.
+Another group at USC designed a custom 64 channel interleaved sample and hold IC, to sample and hold a sine wave at 640 MHz and output all channels at 10 MHz.
+I designed this PCB to test the output of that sample and hold IC by sending the output to our CAEN DT2740 64-channel high speed digitizer.

 The project which I am the most proud of is an FM radio receiver.

 <img width="1065" height="302" alt="image" src="https://github.com/user-attachments/assets/f709599a-ae21-4d2b-a37c-8b03bd871731" />